Logo

 - Recruiters and hiring managers search for skills and background to find people who aren't currently looking.

-- You can search to Reconnect with people who know your work.
+- You can search.
+Reconnect with people who know you and your work.
+Be found by recruiters.
 LinkedIn's article on how to search for people, jobs, and companies.

 Comments from HPAlumni members: